dicacristian/adminAreaDemo/README.md

 · ChromeDriver with Options

-· Automation for a login form with valid
+· Automation for a login form with valid preferentials

 · Automation for some buttons functionality, how to make an appointment